Summer Science Camp FAQ

 Overnight hut trips run with up to 10 campers and 2 Walking Mountains instructors.

-Campers are divided based off of the grade they will be entering in the fall.
-We offer K/1st, 1st/2nd, 3rd/4th, 5th/6th, 7th/8th, and 9th/10th grade camps.
-Our camp curriculum and activities are extensively thought out in order to be age appropriate.
-We have found that dividing our camps in this way creates the best camp experiences for both campers and camp staff.
-It also allows campers to move through Walking Mountains camps every year without repeating the same camp.
+Walking Mountains Summer Camps are divided by the grade that campers will be entering in the fall.
+We offer K/1st, 1st/2nd, 3rd/4th, 5th/6th, and 7th-9th grade camps.
+Our camp curriculum and activities are intentionally designed to be age appropriate.
+We have found that dividing our camps in this way creates the best camp experiences for both campers and staff.
+This division also allows campers to attend Walking Mountains camps every summer without repeating the same camp.

-We discourage having campers in camps that do not match the grade they are entering in the fall, even if it’s a family member or close friend.
+We discourage having campers in camps that do not match the grade they are entering in the fall even if it’s a family member or close friend.
 We reserve the right to cancel and refund your camp registration if the camper is not registered for the correct grade level camp.
-If you feel there is an outstanding circumstance where a camper would need to be placed in a camp outside of their grade level, please contact Cassy Jo Brown, Summer Programs Manager, directly.
+If you feel there is an outstanding circumstance in which a camper needs to be placed in a camp outside of their grade level, please contact Cassy Jo Brown, Summer Programs Manager, directly.

 Walking Mountains Summer Science Camps are taught by qualified professionals who are graduate students pursuing their Masters of Natural Science Education through our Foley Graduate Fellowship, as well as qualified Walking Mountains staff with extensive backgrounds in leadership, outdoor recreation, and natural science education.
-Each camp consists of two instructors and a max of 13 campers.
 All camp instructors are Wilderness First Responders.
-Most importantly, our staff are passionate about teaching campers about our local ecology and spending time outside exploring and having fun!
+Most importantly, our staff are passionate about connecting campers with nature, exploring outside, and having fun!

 Every camper enrolled in a Walking Mountains camp receives one free camp T-shirt!
 Additional camp T-shirts can be purchased at the front desk of the Visitor Center on our Avon campus.